NHSDigital/record-a-vaccination-guidance/app/patient-record.md

 * edit or delete vaccination records saved in RAVS.
 You cannot change records captured in other systems.
 * edit the information recorded on the 'Vaccinate' screen.
 You cannot change the assessment or consent screen because it changes the vaccination outcome.

 **Important**: Be cautious when deleting a vaccination record.
-Incorrectly doing so could impact the patient’s future care.
+Incorrectly doing so could impact the patient's future care.

 ### Duplicate records